natiginfo/algo-and-data/src/content/index.md

 Each lecture session is 2-3 x 45 minutes or so, depending on the session and the amount of questions from the students.
 For best learning experience, I encourage you to ask questions, especially if you want to know more of a certain subject.

 Participation on the lectures is not compulsory, and you should get the same information by reading this course page.
-The lessons **are NOT recorded**.

 * Before the lecture, exercises will be published, and the deadline is before the next week's lecture, unless stated otherwise.